 Delayed registration of marriage

-If a marriage is not registered within one year from the date of the marriage, there are additional requirements and a fee of $20 to register the marriage.
+If a marriage is not registered within one year from the date of the marriage, evidence and additional fees apply to register the marriage.
 For full details, contact Vital Statistics.

 Edmonton, Alberta T5J 4W7